top of page

 MAC logo.png

-The Murujuga Aboriginal Corporation (MAC) operates the Murujuga Rock Art and Cultural Experience in the Pilbara.
-Murujuga National Park is located on the Burrup Peninsula 30 minutes from Karratha.
+Murujuga Aboriginal Corporation (MAC) delivers Rock Art Tours and Cultural Awareness Training on Murujuga.
+MAC and Murujuga National Park are located on the Burrup Peninsula, a 25-minute drive from Karratha.

-MAC was incorporated in 2006 as the approved corporate body to administer the implementation of contractual obligations of the Burrup Maitland Industrial Estates Agreement (BMIEA).
+MAC was incorporated in 2006 as the approved corporate body to administer the contractual obligations of the Burrup Maitland Industrial Estates Agreement (BMIEA).

 Click here for more information about Murujuga Aboriginal Corporation